rackerlabs/technical-blog/content/blog/2020/2020-11-25-a-guide-to-predicting-future-outcomes-with-amazon-forecast/index.md

 categories:
     - General
 metaTitle: "A guide to predicting future outcomes with Amazon Forecast"
-metaDescription: "Amazon Forecast is a fully managed, machine learning service by AWS.
+metaDescription: "Amazon Forecast is a fully managed machine-learning service by AWS.
 Amazon Forecast can predict future performance and product demand across a wide spectrum of industries from retail to healthcare."
 ogTitle: "A guide to predicting future outcomes with Amazon Forecast"
-ogDescription: "Amazon Forecast is a fully managed, machine learning service by AWS.
+ogDescription: "Amazon Forecast is a fully managed machine-learning service by AWS.
 Amazon Forecast can predict future performance and product demand across a wide spectrum of industries from retail to healthcare."
 slug: "a-guide-to-predicting-future-outcomes-with-amazon-forecast"
 canonical: https://onica.com/blog/ai-machine-learning/a-guide-to-predicting-future-outcomes-with-amazon-forecast/